 Conference: 12-13 April 2018

-FILM / VIDEO: Reflecting the theme of the conference delegates are encouraged to present their research through pre-recorded films/videos.
-These films will be published on the event’s YOUTUBE channel and will be available permanently after the conference.
+FILM / VIDEO: Delegates can make pre-recorded films/videos of their presentations.
+These will be published on the event’s YOUTUBE channel and will be available permanently after the conference.

 SKYPE: Also reflecting the virtual and mediated theme of the event, delegates are encouraged to present via skype or similar.